mahi-ma/CameraCalibration/README.md

 Answer 2.)
 Created program calculate_dimensions.py to calculate sides of our object using the perspective projection equation and calculated the length and width of our chess board.

 Answer 3.)
-No its not feasible.
-I ran the RGB stream from mono camera using program depth_capture_mono.py and the depth_capture_stereo.py but got an error saying camera unrecognizable
+Yes it is feasible to run both mono stream and stereo stream together.
+Oak-d device has 3 camera, 2 for mono stream, and middle one for rgb stream.

 Answer 4.)
 Ran the calibration script from luxinos documentation<br>
 Luxinos oak d camera calibration Intrinsic matrix:<br>